 Cold and rainy weather can be very uncomfortable but proper outdoor gear can help.
 One of the things that made a huge difference for me was investing in a really good pair of rain boots.
 I bought them a size too big so I can step into them easily.
 I keep them by the door so I can slip them on when I take Shiloh for walks.
 I have this waterproof tray to put boots in:

-I also finally bought a freestanding coat rack last year.
+I also finally bought a freestanding coat rack a couple of years ago.
 We don’t have a coat closet so there was no handy place to hang coats or sweaters.
 In addition to coats, I keep a couple of sweaters on it during cool weather – a lightweight one in case I’m a little chilly in the house and a thick warm one for quick trips outdoors when it’s not quite cold enough for a coat.
-We also keep a few scarves, Shiloh’s leash and an umbrella or two hanging on the coat rack.
+I also hang my purse there, as well as a couple of hats and scarves.

 I have a thing for the traditional English country home entry hall with its row of Wellies and an umbrella stand full of umbrellas and walking sticks.
 To me it is the ultimate warm and cozy look.